Make Your Fact Sheet

 Getting Your Resume Reviewed

-For a professional opinion from Career Services, we highly encourage you to utilize our Document Review service to upload your resume and receive quick feedback featuring a detailed report to move forward.
-Click the button below to get started.
+For a professional review from Career Services, we highly encourage you to utilize our Document Review service, powered by VMock.
+Using this service, you can upload your resume and receive feedback with a detailed report for revisions.
+Click the button below to get started!

 Submitting Your Resume

-When your resume is ready for its final submission, there are a few remaining steps:
+When your resume is ready for its final submission to an employer, there are a few remaining steps:

-Once you have mastered resumes, it is time to begin working on Cover Letters.
+Now that you have mastered your resume, it is time to begin working on Cover Letters.
 We generally encourage you to submit a cover letter alongside any resume, so strategize accordingly before you submit your final application materials.